angular/angular/aio/content/guide/interpolation.md

 <code-example path="interpolation/src/app/app.component.html" region="template-reference-variable" header="src/app/app.component.html (template reference variable)"></code-example>

+<div class="alert is-helpful">

+Template expressions cannot refer to anything in the global namespace, except `undefined`.
+They can't refer to `window` or `document`.
+Additionally, they can't call `console.log()` or `Math.max()` and they are restricted to referencing members of the expression context.

+</div>

+### Preventing name collisions

 The context against which an expression evaluates is the union of the template variables, the directive's context object&mdash;if it has one&mdash;and the component's members.
 If you reference a name that belongs to more than one of these namespaces, Angular applies the following logic to determine the context:

 1. The template variable name.
 1. A name in the directive's context.
 1. The component's member names.

-The previous example presents such a name collision.
-The component has a `customer` property and the `*ngFor` defines a `customer` template variable.

-<div class="alert is-helpful">
+To avoid variables shadowing variables in another context, keep variable names unique.
+In the following example, the `AppComponent` template greets the `customer`, Padma.

+An `ngFor` then lists each `customer` in the `customers` array.

+<code-example path="interpolation/src/app/app.component.1.ts" region="var-collision" header="src/app/app.component.ts"></code-example>

-The `customer` in `{{customer.name}}` refers to the template input variable, not the component's property.
+The `customer` within the `ngFor` is in the context of an `<ng-template>` and so refers to the `customer` in the `customers` array, in this case Ebony and Chiho.

-Template expressions cannot refer to anything in the global namespace, except `undefined`.
-They can't refer to `window` or `document`.
-Additionally, they can't call `console.log()` or `Math.max()` and they are restricted to referencing members of the expression context.

-</div>
+This list does not feature Padma because `customer` outside of the `ngFor` is in a different context.
+Conversely, `customer` in the `<h1>` doesn't include Ebony or Chiho because the context for this `customer` is the class and the class value for `customer` is Padma.

 ## Expression best practices